Patrick da Silva (Danish footballer): Lyngby

 On 23 June 2019, Lyngby BK announced that they had signed da Silva on a three-year contract.
 It was a relief for da Silva to focus on football and have things calm down as this allowed for him to get closer to his top level.
 On 5 October 2020 the club confirmed, that da Silva's deal had been terminated by mutual consent.

 Tårnby FF

 After leaving Lyngby, da Silva flew to Brazil to try himself out at different clubs.
 However, he ended up returning to Denmark and in May 2021, he confirmed that he had joined Denmark Series club Tårnby FF.
 He made his debut on 9 May in a 3–3 draw against Karlslunde IF.
 On 28 May, he scored his first goal for the club in a 3–0 home win over RB 1906.
 He finished his stint with Tårnby with 26 appearances, in which he scored six goals.

 KÍ

-On 2 December 2021 Faroese club KÍ Klaksvík confirmed, that da Silva had signed with the club.
+On 2 December 2021 Faroese club KÍ Klaksvík confirmed that da Silva had signed with the club.
+He is making history with the club as they reached the group stage of a European competition, something that has never happened in the history of a Faroese team.
+Patrick scored one of the goals in the 1-1 draw with Sheriff in the Europa League playoffs, pre-group stage.

+On 25 October 2024 the KÍ confirmed that the contract has been cancelled due to his arrest on new charges for sexual crimes committed in Denmark.